php4dev/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 1. [Elementor Page Builder](https://wordpress.org/plugins/elementor/)
 2. [Page Builder by SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/)
 3. [WordPress Page Builder – Beaver Builder](https://wordpress.org/plugins/beaver-builder-lite-version/)
+4. More other page builders

 == Core Features ==

 = 1.
+Easy Backups =
+Easily create a backup of your WordPress site.
+You can choose to back up the entire site(database+files), all files, or database only.
+= 2.
+Auto Migration =
-Easy Site Move or Migration (New Feature) = Migrate your WordPress site to a new domain with a single click.
+Migrate your WordPress site to a new domain with a single click.
 WPvivid Backup Plugin supports site migration from dev environment to a new server, from dev environment to a new domain or from a live server to another.

 You can also migrate a site to a subdirectory, from a.com to b.com, from a.com to a.com/directory and from a.com to b.com/directory.

-You are free to choose what to migrate: the entire site, files or just the database only.
+You are free to choose what to migrate: the entire site, files or just database only.
-= 2.
-Upload Backups (New Feature) =
-Upload a backup to restore or migrate.
-You can migrate or restore backups created with 0.9.14 or a higher version.
 = 3.
-Automatic Backup =
+Scheduled Backups =
-Setup and forget, WPvivid Backup Plugin will do the rest automatically backing up your website.
+Set a schedule to run backups automatically on your website.
+You can set the backups to run every 12 hours, daily, weekly, fortnightly, monthly, and choose backup items and destination.
 = 4.
+Offsite Backup to Remote Storage =
+Send your backups offsite to a remote location.
+WPvivid Backup Plugin supports the leading cloud storage providers: Dropbox, Google Drive, Amazon S3, Microsoft OneDrive, DigitalOcean Spaces, FTP and SFTP.
+= 5.
 One-Click Restore =
 Restore your WordPress site from a backup with a single click.
+= 6.
+Unused Images Cleaner (Beta) =
+Scan your WP media library to find unused images, then you can choose to clean specific or all unused images.

 == Cloud Storage Supported ==

 Dropbox, Google Drive, Microsoft OneDrive, Amazon S3, DigitalOcean Spaces, SFTP, FTP.
 The pro version also supports Wasabi, pCloud and more are coming soon.

-== Site Migration Process ==
-1. Install WPvivid Backup plugin on both the destination site and the sending site.
-2. Generate a site key on the destination site with one click.
-3. Paste the key in the sending site and save it.
-4. Migrate the site with one-click.

 == Features Spotlight ==
 * One-Click Site Move or Migration
 * Upload Backups to Restore or Migrate
+* Unused Images Cleaner (Beta)
 * Schedule Automated Backups
 * Restore A Backup with One Click
 * Create A Manual Backup